 Although the elasticity of the product varies because of many factors, several factors are more important, including the necessity of the product, the availability of good substitutes, and the time period in which elasticity is measured.

 Related to close substitutes is how broadly the categories are defined — the broader the category, the less likely there will be close substitutes.
-So, the demand for a broad category such as food or clothing would be very inelastic, while the demand for strawberries would be very elastic, since many other fruits can be chosen instead.
+So, the demand for a broad category such as food or clothing would be very inelastic, since people must eat or clothe themselves, while the demand for strawberries would be very elastic, since many other fruits can be chosen instead.

 Another category of goods that would tend to be inelastic are complementary goods in which the demand is derived from the demand of another product.
 For instance, many different types of cars can be purchased, but once one is bought, then there will be demand for gasoline and oil, which have no close substitutes.

-Since the elasticity of demand most often depends on being able to substitute one good for another, the elasticity over a longer time period will tend to be greater than over a shorter time period, because it will give people more time to find substitutes.
+Since the elasticity of demand most often depends on being able to substitute one good for another, the elasticity over the long run will be greater than over the short run, because it will give people more time to find substitutes.
 For instance, when the price of gasoline increases, people will pay the increased price, since no substitutes exist for gasoline and people loathe changing their habits, such as by driving less.
-Over time, if gasoline remains expensive, then people will start buying more fuel-efficient vehicles, lowering the demand for gasoline.
+Over time, if gasoline remains expensive, then people will start buying more fuel-efficient vehicles or electric vehicles, lowering the demand for gasoline.

-Demand Elasticity Comparison Over the Short Term and Long Term
+Demand Elasticity Comparison Over the Short Run and the Long Run

 Inelastic Demand (Graph #1):